Sri Ganganagar district

 Sri Ganganagar district is the northernmost district of Rajasthan state of India.

+The district headquarters is Sri Ganganagar.

 History

 Named after Maharaja Ganga Singh of Bikaner, Sri Ganganagar district was part of Bikaner state.
 This was a mostly uninhabited region.
 The history of this district is testimony to the vision and efforts of Maharaja Ganga Singh, who visualised and built the Ganga Canal after the Indian famine of 1899–1900.
 The waters of the Sutlej River were brought into the region through the 89-mile long Gang Canal in 1927, turning this region into a "Food Basket" of Rajasthan.

 Geography

 Location and area

 Sri Ganganagar district is located between Latitude 28.4 to 30.6 and Longitude 72.2 to 75.3 The total area of Sri Ganganagar is 11,154.66 km^{2} or 1,115,466 hectares.
 It is surrounded on the east by Hanumangarh district, (Hanumangarh district was carved out of it on 12 July 1994) on the south west by Anupgarh, (Anupgarh district was carved out of it on 7 August 2023 and Re-Merged on 29 December 2024 in it) on the south by Bikaner district, and on the west by Bahawalnagar district of Pakistani Punjab and on the north by Fazilika district of Indian Punjab.